hesabFun/pgsql/README.md

 - Port already in use:
     - Change POSTGRES_PORT or PGADMIN_PORT in .env and re-run docker compose up.
 - Authentication failure in pgAdmin:
-    - Ensure your pgAdmin connection user/password match the values in .env for Postgres.
+    - Ensure your pgAdmin connection user/password matches the values in .env for Postgres.
 - Migrations didn’t run:
     - Check logs of the migrate service: docker compose logs migrate
     - Run manually: docker compose run --rm migrate